GRANT PROGRAMS

 COMMITTED

-We’re deepening relationships, replacing duplicative application prompts with personalized correspondence and meetings.
+We prioritize relationships, replacing duplicative application prompts with personalized engagement and 1:1 meetings.

 Our Capital and Washington funds open March 31!